 That night, Hewitt proved him wrong and ousted Agassi, a former world No 1, 7-6, 7-6.

-On January, 11, 1998, the kid from Adelaide faced fellow Australian, Stoltenberg, world No 79, in the final of his first ever ATP event.
-Once again, the kid showed amazing mental strength, overcoming the loss of the first set and triumphing in the last set tie-break (3-6, 6-3, 7-6).
+On January, 11, 1998, the kid from Adelaide faced fellow Australian Stoltenberg, the world No 79, in the final of his first ever ATP event.
+Once again, the teenager showed incredible mental strength, overcoming the loss of the first set and triumphing in the final set tie-break (3-6, 6-3, 7-6).

 “Walking out there I just didn’t want to embarrass myself more than anything, I wanted to put up a competitive match,” he would say 20 years later, in 2018.
 “I was very lucky to end up winning 7-6 in the third set. (…) In the end you had to pinch yourself.
 Players go through so much of their career wondering if they are ever going to be able to hold up a ATP tour title, and for me, to do it at my first ATP event main draw, was amazing, especially in my backyard, in Adelaide.”

 What next?
 Stoltenberg becomes Hewitt’s coach after retirement

 Thanks to this success, Hewitt would rise more than 200 places in the ATP rankings, but it would still take him more than a year to break into the top 100.
 Claiming his second title in 1999 in Delray Beach, he would become world No 1 at the end of 2001, shortly after his first Grand Slam triumph at the US Open (defeating Pete Sampras in the final, 7-6, 6-1, 6-1).